Tory mayor Houchen brands Labour MP ‘liar and coward’ over Teesworks row

 In April, Mr McDonald raised concerns about the scheme in the Commons, alleging “truly shocking, industrial-scale corruption” around the site’s ownership and funding.

-He said the site was “never a public asset”, telling the BBC: “They had control of the site and they transferred 50% to us, as the public sector.
+He said the site was “never a public asset”, adding: “They had control of the site and they transferred 50% to us, as the public sector.
 There was no tender process because it was never owned by the public.”

-Mr McDonald declined to repeat his corruption allegation when he followed Mr Houchen onto the World at One.
+Mr McDonald declined to repeat his allegation when he followed Mr Houchen on the World at One.

 Pressed further and asked if he made a mistake with the “corruption” allegation, Mr McDonald said: “I think it’s absolutely right that these matters receive attention.”